 7. The Proprietary Information shall not be used by Recipient in developing any business or other enterprise, either for internal or external use.
 Recipient will not make the Proprietary Information available for use by or for the benefit of any other party.

-Recipient acknowledges that Originator may be irreparably harmed if the obligations of Recipient under this agreement are not specifically enforced and that Originator would not have an adequate remedy at law in the event of an actual or threatened violation by Recipient of its obligations.
-Therefore, Recipient agrees that Originator shall be entitled to seek an injunction or specific performance for any violations or breaches by Recipient, its employees or agents.
+Each party shall have the right to apply to a court to enjoin any violations or breaches of this agreement by Recipient, its employees or agents.
+Excepting the right of a party to seek such relief, all claims and matters in question arising out of this agreement or the relationship between the parties created by this agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+The arbitration shall be administered by the American Arbitration Association (“AAA”).
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If either party fails to designate an arbitrator within the time specified or the two parties’ arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

-9. Recipient agrees that for a period of three (3) years from the date hereof, it will keep confidential all Proprietary Information received directly or indirectly from Originator.
+9. Recipient agrees that for a period of one (1) year from the date hereof, it will keep confidential all Proprietary Information received directly or indirectly from Originator.
 Recipient will return all Proprietary Information, whether in written or electronic form, to Originator upon the completion of its review of the materials or upon Originator’s written request.

 This agreement may not be assigned by either party hereto.

-This agreement shall be governed by and construed in accordance with the laws of the state of New York.
+This agreement shall be governed by and construed in accordance with the laws of the state of New York without regard to the principles of conflicts of laws thereof.

 If ECT is in agreement with the foregoing, please so indicate by signing and returning one copy of this letter, whereupon this letter will constitute our agreement with respect to the subject matter hereof.
 By so doing, ECT will further agree that this document may be executed in counterparts, and that a fax copy of an executed counterpart will serve as an original.